tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 * Adobe Audition, 24€/month
   As well as Logic Pro X, it's probably a bit overkill for podcast editing.
 But it has decent noise reduction built-in, so that's something.
 The subscription price is really steep for non-professionals, though.

+### Wise Words

+Whatever software you end up using, take time to get comfortable with it.
+I found that many, many aspects of podcast production are repetitive.
+This means they should either be automated, or if that's not possible then at least handled in the most efficient way possible.
+So using **templates**, **keyboard shortcuts** and any other feature that saves you from repetitive manual labor is crucial.

+For Logic Pro X, I already mentioned (again, check out [Brett Terpstra's post](http://brettterpstra.com/2017/12/12/a-few-tips-for-podcast-editing-in-logic/)) Templates, Strip Silence and Ripple Delete.
+This last one sadly may not be feasible if you are working on more than three tracks at a time.

 ## Editing<a name="Editing"></a>
 This one's totally up to you.
 How much you want to craft your mono/dialogue, how many "um"s you take out – it's your decision.
 Successful podcasts are found in all varieties, from three-hour ramblings to tightly edited 20 minutes.